ryanbenac33/koop-provider-OpenGround/README.md

     - [Providers](https://koopjs.github.io/docs/usage/provider) documentation
     - [Koop Core](https://koopjs.github.io/docs/usage/koop-core) documentation
 2. [Download Node.js](https://nodejs.org/en/download) to your machine for testing the provider
-3. Install a developer environment like VS Code to view the Provider .js code
-4. Download Google Chrome and enable the "Inspect" developer tool
+3. Install a developer environment like [VS Code](https://code.visualstudio.com/download) to view the Provider .js code 4.[Download Google Chrome](https://www.google.com/chrome/) and enable the "Inspect" developer tool

 ### Initialize NPM and Koop CLI
 This provider ships with the base provider and a server file.
 After following the quick start guide, be sure you have installed npm (Node Package Manager) which can be utilized through the CMD command line.
 In the CMD using npm, download and install the Koop CLI (command line interface) using: